arduino/help-center-content/content/Hardware Support/Giga/Update-Wi-Fi-firmware-on-GIGA-R1-WiFi.md

 title: "Update Wi-Fi firmware on GIGA R1 WiFi"
 ---

 In this article, we will go through a step-by-step process on how to get the latest Wi-Fi firmware on your GIGA R1 WiFi board.
-Before updating the WiFi firmware, make sure the bootloader is up-to-date.

 ## Before you begin

-* Install the latest version of **"Arduino Mbed OS Giga Boards"** in Arduino IDE.
+* Download the **Arduino Mbed OS Giga Boards** using the [Boards Manager in Arduino IDE](https://support.arduino.cc/hc/en-us/articles/360016119519-Add-boards-to-Arduino-IDE).

 ## Instructions